-Emily R. Smith is a research associate in the Department of Global Health and Population at the Harvard T. H. Chan School of Public Health.
-Her research is focused on generating, analyzing, and interpreting epidemiological data needed to improve maternal and child health in low and middle income countries.
-Dr. Smith has implemented both clinic-based and population-based randomized control trials to evaluate the efficacy of interventions to improve health.
-Her experience includes analysis of clinical trial data, utilizing methods for causal inference with observational data, and conducting meta-analyses.
+Emily R. Smith is an epidemiologist and an assistant professor at The George Washington University Milken Institute School of Public Health in Washington, D.C..
+She also holds an appointment as a research associate in the Department of Global Health and Population at the Harvard T. H. Chan School of Public Health.
+Her research is focused on generating, analyzing, and interpreting epidemiological data to improve maternal and newborn health and nutrition in low- and middle-income countries.
+At Harvard and Emory, she has implemented clinic- and population-based research in Tanzania, Bolivia, Rwanda, and the United States.
+Her methodological expertise includes design and analysis of clinical trials, methods for causal inference with observational data, and meta-analysis.

 Dr. Smith is a graduate of the Population and Reproductive Health doctoral program in the Department of Global Health and Population at the Harvard T. H. Chan School of Public Health.
-She completed her Master of Public Health (MPH) in Global Environmental Health at the Rollins School of Public Health at Emory University.
-She received a Bachelor of Arts (BA) from Northwestern University in Anthropology and International Studies.
+She completed her Master of Public Health (MPH) at the Rollins School of Public Health at Emory University.
+She received a Bachelor of Arts (BA) from Northwestern University in Biological Anthropology and International Studies.